alttch/eva-js-framework/README.md

 * "WebSocket" is no longer bundled by default.
-If working in environment with no native websocket support, consider either setting "EVAOBJECT.ws\_mode" to false or using an external module (e.g. "ws") and setting it to EVAOBJECT.external.WebSocket.
+If working in environment with no native websocket support, consider either setting "EVAOBJECT.ws\_mode" to false or using an external module (e.g. "ws") and setting it to EVAOBJECT.external.WebSocket

 * QRious is no longer bundled by default.
-If QR codes are required, consider manually importing "QRious" module and setting it to EVAOBJECT.external.QRious (for web apps is enough to load QRious before the framework).
+If QR codes are required, consider manually importing "QRious" module and setting it to EVAOBJECT.external.QRious (for web apps is enough to load QRious before the framework)

 * Chart.js is no longer bundled by default.
 If the toolbox is used and charts are required, consider manually importing "Chart.js" module (v2, v3-umd and